shengfeng-yang/shengfeng-yang.github.io/_pages/research_semiconductors.md

 We utilize cutting-edge computational simulations and machine learning techniques to model failure mechanisms in semiconductors, aiming to significantly improve the reliability predictions and performance of microelectronic devices.

+<a href="/publication/2025-5-Crack-Cu-Cu-Bond" style="font-size: 18px; font-weight: bold;">Atomistic Modeling of Interfacial Cracking in Copper-To-Copper Direct Bonding</a>

 NSF-Supported Project
 ======
 <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2436919" style="font-size: 20px; font-weight: bold;">A Machine Learning Framework for Preventing Cracking in Semiconductor Materials</a>